farkas93/piwebcam/README.md

+# PI Webcam

+This is a small project to let you use your rpi with your rpi camera module as a virtual webcam.

-# Picamera 2 for Bookworm 64-bit with Docker
+## Picamera 2 for Bookworm 64-bit with Docker

 I set up a docker container with the latest debian bookworm for using it with picamera2 and open-cv.